natqe/utilizes/readme.md

 # utilizes

-Simple js utilities to speed your work
+Simple js utilities to speed up your work

 ## Table of contents